Jbuckley3/Project-1/README.md

 -to reveal a cell by clicking on it, so that I can uncover the content underneath.

--to see numbers in revealed cells indicating the number of adjacent mines, so that I can make informed decisions about where to click.
+-to see numbers in revealed cells indicating the number of adjacent mines.

 -the game to end in defeat if I click on a cell containing a mine.